 29″ x 22′ x 9″, 2015

-The Cigar Figures come from a Native American story of my childhood that my mother told of the “Stick People”.
+I used my Cigar Figures to represent my family in “Gathering”.
+These figures come from a Native American story of my childhood that my mother told of the “Stick People”.
 The “Stick People” would run through the night and call your name, she never described the figures and I was drawn to the idea of what they looked like for most of my life.
 The Cigar Figures are my reimagining of that story, now a story of family and my past.
 The figures are made of real cigars and found sticks.
 I create molds of the cigars and then cast them and the sticks in bronze.
-The faces are of the people from my past as far back as I can trace.
+The faces are of the people from my past and my present.